Sleitnick/AeroGameFramework/README.md

 # AeroGameFramework
 A game framework for the Roblox game platform.

 AeroGameFramework makes Roblox game development easy and fun.
 The framework is designed to alleviate the strain of communication between your code and to simplify communication between the server/client model.
+Never again will you have to touch RemoteFunctions or RemoteEvents.

 # Video Tutorial
-https://www.youtube.com/watch?v=0oOFgZJPIcY&list=PLk3R4TM3pnqv7doCTUHtn-wkydaA08npc
+Learn how to use the framework in the video tutorial series: https://www.youtube.com/watch?v=0oOFgZJPIcY&list=PLk3R4TM3pnqv7doCTUHtn-wkydaA08npc

 # Install & Update